KiiPlatform/KiiToolkit-Android/KiiLoginTool/README.md

     cd toolkit/KiiLoginTool
     ./gradlew

 On both platform, you can find KiiLoginTool-x.y.z.jar file on build/libs folder.
+Please, notice that ANDROID_HOME environment variable should be set to your Android SDK path before running this script.

 ## getting started
 ### Add new Fragment that extends KiiLoginFragment